austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - message: (required) The body of the inquiry.
 - audience: A number representing the estimated audience size of the event.
 - location: The location of the event.

+#### Contact - Methods and Routing

+The methods and routing for the contact section of the API is as follows:

+- GET / - list all contacts
+- GET /:contactId - read a contact by ID
+- PUT /:contactId - update a contact's information
+- POST / - create a new contact form submission
+- DELETE /:contactId - delete a contact